 - I’m sorry we haven’t developed a Trek Itinerary Management System to advise you how many trekkers will be arriving at your village, and when, so you can prepare food and souvenirs to sell.

 - I’m sorry we have not taught you how to earn additional income from trekkers by providing local services to meet their needs.

 - I’m sorry we have failed to provide any funds to assist you in developing campsites that meet the needs of trekkers.

-- I’m sorry we continue to import Australian park rangers at considerable cost to do work you have been doing for centuries i.e. keeping the trail safe.
+- I’m sorry we continue to import Queensland Park Rangers and pay them instead of you to do the work you have been doing for centuries i.e. keeping the Trail safe.

 - I’m sorry we have not been able to help you develop a system to stop the exploitation of your local guides and carriers by unscrupulous trek operators.